MILITARY SCIENCE (ARMY ROTC)

 ARMY ROTC PROGRAM

 Enrollment in the Basic Course is open to all full‑time students, and it carries with it no obligation for military service.
-Completion of the Basic Course is a prerequisite for application into the Advanced Course.
+Completion of the Basic Course is a prerequisite for admittance into the Advanced Course.

 Prior service in the military, high school ROTC, or membership in a National Guard or Reserve unit may result in direct Advanced Course placement.
 Entrance into the Advanced Course is selective and is based upon demonstrated performance and leadership potential.
 Students who satisfactorily complete the Advanced Course and graduate from the University are commissioned as Second Lieutenants into the U.S. Army.